 Business growth can be hard, but it’s made much easier when you think carefully and strategically about where to put your resources.
 Depending on your business style, you might want to pick just one aspect of business growth or split your resources across all three.

 The AOV refers to the average amount that each of your customers will spend per transaction.
 You can calculate your average order value using this simple formula:

 Total revenue / number of orders = average order value

 Naturally then, increasing the amount each customer spends will lead to more profit for your company, without needing to bring in more customers or leads.
 The most common way of doing this is through upselling and cross-selling.

 Upselling is when you promote an upgrade to a more expensive version of a product the customer is already planning to buy.
 For example, if you were running a window-washing company and a customer was planning to purchase your services for a full house window cleaning, then encouraging them to buy a bigger package that includes window sills and frames would be a prime example of an upsell.

 Cross-selling is when you suggest complementary purchases that might also be of interest to the customer.
 Continuing with our window-washing example, suggesting a DIY product that helps prevent the glass from staining in the first place would be a great additional purchase that is relevant to that customer.

 Some other ways to increase the AOV are by setting a minimum order value or packaging your services up into bundles.
 Whichever method you choose, try to find a way that feels as decisive and active for the customer as possible, rather than something they are being manipulated into.
 It should also always be relevant to the original purchase they were going to make.

-Increasing the lifetime value
+Increasing the lifetime value of customers

 The lifetime value refers to the total revenue you can expect from a single customer throughout their time with your business.
 It does so by comparing the customer’s revenue to the company’s predicted customer lifespan.